rabobank/argos/argos-jenkins-plugin/README.md

 }
 ```

-This will produce a piece of link metadata and post it to the configured in-toto service.
+This will produce a piece of link metadata and post it to the configured argos service.

 ## Limitations